For information regarding Digital Power chain, refer to the following:

 A "power chain" is traditionally a piece of elastic that wraps around metal braces and pulls the teeth closer together.

-Remember, there is no actual rubber band, but the effect is similar: the teeth are slightly overlapped in the setup software resulting in the teeth being pulled tightly together.
+Remember, there is no actual rubber band, but the effect is similar: the teeth are slightly changed in the setup software resulting in the teeth being pulled tightly together.
+Also, do not request a "digital power chain" to include any teeth in the chain that need rotation or alignment because the tight contacts will restrict the corrections.

 - To request a digital power chain at the end of treatment you would request it in a revision.
 If your patient's aligners are still fitting well, you don't need to take new impressions when you submit your case or in a case revision.